weili13d/crate/docs/appendices/release-notes/unreleased.rst

 - Introduced ``RESPECT NULLS`` and ``IGNORE NULLS`` flags to window function calls.
 The following window functions can now utilize the flags: ``LEAD``, ``LAG``, ``NTH_VALUE``, ``FIRST_VALUE``, and ``LAST_VALUE``.
+- Added ``FAIL_FAST`` option to ``COPY FROM`` statement that when it is set to true, any errors observed while processing the statement will trigger an early completion of the execution without processing further.

 Fixes